-Early symptoms of meningitis include:
+Symptoms of meningitis include:

-- headache and a stiff neck
+- sudden stiff neck

 - sensitivity to light

-- cold hands or feet and mottled skin
+- cold hands and feet

 Meningitis rash glass test

 Meningococcal meningitis is a form of bacterial meningitis caused by the Neisseria meningitidis (N. meningitidis) bacterium.
 Meningococcal meningitis can cause a person to develop septicemia, which is an infection of the blood.
 This form of septicemia is known as meningococcal septicemia, or meningococcemia.

 Meningococcal meningitis can cause a rash in about 50% of people with the condition.
 Meningococcemia can result in a person bleeding into their skin.
 This causes a certain type of rash to develop within a person’s skin, characterized by small, non-raised, purple-reddish lesions.
 The rash occurs due to bleeding outside the capillaries due to meningococcemia.

 A person can test if a rash is from meningococcemia by pressing a glass tumbler against it.
 If the rash does not disappear, it means a person may have meningococcemia.
 However, a person should not take the glass test as a diagnosis of meningococcemia, as this form of rash can also result from other conditions.

 If a person has a rash that does not disappear when pressed by a glass, they should contact their doctor immediately.